 - Chilliwack Corn Maze and Pumpkin Farm – a farm in Chilliwack that’s open in the fall and ideal for young children.

-- Mission Nightmare Haunted House – a spooky attraction at 8760 McLean Street in Mission.
-Doors open at 7 pm on October 20-22 and 25-30.
-Admission is $5 with partial proceeds benefiting the Mission Food Bank and Christmas Bureau.
+- Mission Nightmare Haunted House – a spooky attraction at 8760 McLean Street in Mission that is open on a couple of weekends in October and then just before Halloween.

 For a list of other Halloween attractions in various parts of Metro Vancouver and the surrounding area, click Lower Mainland Haunted Houses.

-For more information about the Mission attraction, click Tribute to the Walking Dead.
+For more information about the Mission attraction, click Knight’s Terror.